charlietian19/UrbanMagnetometer/README.md

 I've been using these ASUS X551 laptop to operate four synchronized stations - https://www.amazon.com/15-6-inch-Celeron-2-16GHz-Processor-Windows/dp/B00L49X8E6

 ## Hardware
-Each station was built with the following devices:
+Each station was built with the following:

   * ASUS X551 laptop (any computer satisfying the system requirements).
   * Biomed eFM3A Fluxgate magnetometer